UDST/pandana/docs/source/installation.rst

     conda install pandana --channel conda-forge

 Pandana v0.8 supports Python 3.10 to 3.14.
-The last version with Python 3.8 and 3.9 binaries is v0.7.
-The last version with Python 2.7 binaries is v0.4.4 on Conda Forge, and the last version with Python 3.5 binaries is v0.6 on Pip.
+The last version with Python 3.8 and 3.9 binaries is v0.7, and the last with Python 3.5 through 3.7 is v0.6.1.
+The last version with Python 2.7 binaries is v0.4.4 on Conda Forge.

 Binary installers